lue-bird/elm-linear-direction/contributing.md

 ### commits
 look like this:
-> do details | make other details & this
+> details +, other details & this -

 | mark     | means   |
 | :------- | :------ |